 Major Advisor and Thesis Advisory Committee

-The function of the Advisory Committee include: (1) helping to monitor the student’s progress (2) advising the student on developing a Plan of Study (3) administering the general (preliminary) examination and (4) serving in a general advisory capacity.
+The function of the Advisory Committee includes: (1) helping to monitor the student’s progress, (2) advising the student on developing a Plan of Study, (3) administering the general (preliminary) examination, and (4) serving in a general advisory capacity.
 After the student has successfully completed the general examination, the Advisory Committee will serve as the Ph.D. thesis Advisory Committee.
 The committee should meet with the student at least once a year.
 All committee members and examiners must be present at the meeting.

 Plan of Study